kristinemlarson/gnssrefl/docs/pages/README_install.md

 # Installation

-You can access this package via Jupyter notebooks, Docker containers, or traditional github/pypi package installation.
-We only support Windows users via dockers.
-I believe you can also use a linux emulator and follow instructions for linux.
+You can access this package via Jupyter notebooks, Docker containers, or traditional github/pypi package installation. **If you are using Windows, you must use dockers.** I believe you can also use a linux emulator and follow instructions for linux.

 ## Jupyter Notebooks